bonohu/bonohu.github.io/content/misc/biohack18.md

 ```
 cwltool perl-gethoge.cwl --file 00getlistofxRX.pl  --ipfile IP.txt
 ```

+Of course, `IP.txt` must be specified (not in GitHub repository now, though).

 Thanks a lot, Ishii-san and other hackers in CWL community especially for [Michael](https://github.com/mr-c) who gave me a lot of chocolates both at Tokyo and Matsue!